JEFFERS LENNOX

 i’m a Canadian working in the United states. i earned my bachelor’s degree from the university of toronto, and my master’s and phd from dalhousie university (halifax, nova scotia). after a brief stint in montreal i was awarded two post-doctoral fellowships at the university of british columbia (vancouver, Bc) and then secured a job at wesleyan university (connecticut) in 2012.

-my research focuses on early north america, and i’m particularly interested in settler-indigenous relations, the revolutionary era, the history of resistance and progressive ideals.
+my research focuses on early north america, and i’m particularly interested in settler-indigenous relations, the revolutionary era, and the history of indigenous resistance / resilience.

 My first book, homelands and empires (UTP 2017) explored how indigenous nations, english settlers, and french settlers used maps and geography and the language of space to negotiate boundaries and sovereignty in the northeast.